 This annoying sound may be telling you that a belt or the fan motor is wearing down.

 The noise of metal scraping against metal often indicates a problem with the blower wheel.
 It may be hitting another furnace part, or it might have come loose or be damaged.

 Continual rattling noises are often symptoms of broken fan or motor parts.

 It’s normal for a furnace to make a sound that sounds like birds when it’s first started up after sitting for an extended period.
 Loud chirping, however, may be telling you that the inducer blower is clogged, a bearing is worn out, or a belt needs to be replaced.

-Get more expert advice here: What’s Better for a Pennsylvania Winter: An Electric Furnace, Gas Furnace or Ductless Heating.
+Get more expert advice here: What’s Better for a Pennsylvania Winter: An Electric Furnace, Gas Furnace or Ductless Heating and Calculate.